 In this next scenario, you'll look at contributor roles in a larger private group.
-You'll learn how to work in an environment where small groups collaborate on features, after which those team-based contributions are integrated by another party.
+You'll learn how to work in an environment where small groups collaborate on features and then those team-based contributions are integrated by another party.

-Let's say that John and Jessica are working together on one feature (call this "featureA"), while Jessica and a third developer, Josie, are working on a second (say, "featureB").
+Let's say that John and Jessica are working together on one feature, while Jessica and Josie are working on a second.
 In this case, the company is using a type of integration-manager workflow where the work of the individual groups is integrated only by certain engineers, and the master branch of the main repo can be updated only by those engineers.
 In this scenario, all work is done in team-based branches and pulled together by the integrators later.